 The Front Closure Bra comes in three different colors that will allow you to change your style and your vibe while feeling fresh and supported through recovery.
 What’s better, these wirefree post-surgery front closure bras for breast cancer surgery recovery are beautiful beyond surgery and will become your everyday staples in your lingerie drawer post-recovery.

-You’re at the point in your healing process where you can finally get up and move around the house, and even SHOWER!
+SUPPORTIVE BRAS FOR WHEN YOU GAIN MOVEMENT BACK AFTER BREAST SURGERYYou're at the point in your healing process where you can finally get up and move around the house, and even SHOWER!
 Woo-hoo!

 Now that you have more movement, you can transition into a different style bra.

 The Leslie Bra is another great option for after mastectomy or breast surgery.
 It's soft enough to comfort your sensitive post-surgical areas.
 Once you have more movement, you can easily pull it over and wear it as your leisure lounge bra or for a light movement workout.
 Another option is the Wirefree Wrap Front Cami.
 It's a soft, supple, creamy camisole that can add a feminine touch into your healing bra lineup and is a comfortable alternative to your post-surgery bra.
 It also adds a little versatility into your wardrobe since this cami is easy to pair with a variety of tops, cardigans and dresses.